Grislow/KnowledgeBase/resources/glossary.md

 Decoding marshalled data is called unmarshalling.

-__Example__: Transforming client stub parameters during an RPC before trasnferring them to the server stub.
+__Example__: Transforming client stub parameters during an RPC before transferring them to the server stub.

 ## Memoization
 Storing the result of a function call.
 When the function is called again with the same input the cached result is returned instead of calling the function again.